Careers in Nursing: What Is a Surgical Nurse?

 Surgical nursing roles include:

-Post-anesthesia care unit nurses – These surgical nurses provide care to patients immediately following surgery.
-As patients come out from anesthesia, PACU nurses monitor their vitals signs, respiratory function and neurological status to prepare them to move to the medical-surgical unit or ICU once they’re stable.
+• Post-anesthesia care unit nurses – These surgical nurses care for patients immediately following surgery.
+As patients come out from anesthesia, PACU nurses monitor their vital signs, respiratory function, and neurological status to prepare them to move to the medical-surgical unit or ICU once they’re stable.

-Medical-surgical nurses – Medical-surgical nurses assist patients with their recovery once they’ve left the post-anesthesia care unit.
-These nurses are responsible for administering fluids and medication, assessing for changes and improvement, and educating patients on how they can continue to manage their recovery from home.
+• Medical-surgical nurses – Medical-surgical nurses assist patients with their recovery once they’ve left the post-anesthesia care unit.
+These nurses are responsible for administering fluids and medication, assessing for changes and improvement, and educating patients on how to continue managing their recovery from home.

 Surgical Nursing Specialties